otto-torino/satispaython/README.md

 ### Satispay API

-Satispaython web requests are based on [`requests`](https://requests.readthedocs.io/en/master/) so the following functions return an instance of [`Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response).
+Satispaython web requests are based on `requests` so the following functions return an instance of [`Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response).
 On success, the Satispay API responds with a JSON encoded body, so you can simply check for the [`response.status_code`](https://requests.readthedocs.io/en/latest/api/#requests.Response.status_code) and eventually get the content with [`response.json()`](https://requests.readthedocs.io/en/latest/api/#requests.Response.json).

-> :information_source: If you need to use the Sandbox endpoints be sure to read the [section](https://github.com/otto-torino/satispaython#sandbox-endpoints).
+> :information_source: If you need to use the Sandbox endpoints be sure to read the [proper section](https://github.com/otto-torino/satispaython#sandbox-endpoints).

 In order to use the [Satispay API](https://developers.satispay.com/reference) simply import satispaython: